Reviewable/Reviewable/docs/dashboard.md

 `±starred` | PRs from repos you starred
 `±watched` | PRs from repos you're watching

+{:.tip}
-?> Click the small **Set as your default** link to set the query that will automatically be applied when you load the page.
+Click the small **Set as your default** link to set the query that will automatically be applied when you load the page.

 ![reviewable filter field](images/reviews_6.png)